jtnicholl/VTuber_Godot/README.md

 This application does not track your face on its own, it recieves tracking data over TCP from VTuber_Unity's Python script.

+I originally created this with the intention of gradually adding on to it and creating a full-featured application.
+However, since then, [OpenSeeFace GD](https://github.com/you-win/openseeface-gd) was created, which is making fast progress and uses a better tracker.
+If you are looking for an open source VTubing application, I would reccomend you head there.

+Since this will not be updated further, it has been archived.

 # Usage
 This is used the exact same way.
 Follow the instructions for VTuber_Unity and simply swap out the Unity application for this Godot project.
 Godot 3.2 is required to run.